-White House to propose merging education, labor agencies
+White House to propose merging education, labor

-WASHINGTON — The Trump administration is planning to propose merging the education and labor departments as part of a broader government overhaul.
+WASHINGTON (AP) — The Trump administration is planning to propose merging the education and labor departments as part of a broader overhaul to be announced on Thursday that would make good on President Donald Trump’s pledges to streamline the federal government.

-That’s according to a person familiar with the plans who was not authorized to speak publicly so spoke on condition of anonymity.
+The White House planned to announce the sweeping government reorganization plan at Trump’s Cabinet meeting, including plans to merge the two federal agencies, according to a person familiar with the plan.
+The person was not authorized to speak publicly and spoke on condition of anonymity.

-Soon after he took office, President Donald Trump charged the Office of Management and Budget with coming up with a plan to reorganize the government and eliminate unnecessary agencies.
+Soon after he took office, Trump charged the Office of Management and Budget with coming up with a plan to reorganize the government and eliminate unnecessary agencies, pointing to redundancy and billions of dollars being wasted.
+Trump’s budget chief, Mick Mulvaney, has been putting together the plan for months.

-Whether the proposal will prove effective is unclear.
-Some changes could require congressional approval.
+“We will develop a detailed plan to make the federal government work better, reorganizing, consolidating and eliminating where necessary,” Trump said in March 2017 after signing an executive order on the reorganization.
+“In other words, making the federal government more efficient and very, very cost productive.”

 Most Read Nation & World Stories